V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkadita (makadita) : patience, tolerance

-– nkadulu : negation, denial, refusal / behaviour, way of being / fate
+– nkadulu : negation, denial, refusal / position, situation / behaviour, way of being / fate

-– nkadulu : shape, way, manner, appearance, air / existence, quality, state / position, situation
+– nkadulu : form, shape, way, manner, appearance, look / existence, quality, state, condition

 – nkadu : handle